-- Fire

-- Chemical Spill (on campus)
+- Fire - Chemical Spill (on campus)

-- Bomb Threat

-- Secure classrooms - Escort students out of the building by the assigned (or safest) route to the room's assigned fire drill location - Lock their classroom door after ensuring that all students are out of the room - Take roll once all students have arrived at the assigned area - Await further instructions from Crisis Response Team or "All Clear" signal
+- Secure classroom roll books. - Escort students out of the building by the assigned (or safest) route to the room's assigned fire drill location. - Lock classroom door(s) after ensuring that all students are out of the room, place red/green signage on outside of the emergency exit door. - Take roll once all students have arrived at the assigned area. - Await further instructions from the Crisis Response Team or "All Clear" signal.

-- File out of classrooms in a quiet, orderly manner, as directed by teachers - Assemble in the designated fire drill area for their classroom - Permit the teacher to take roll in a quiet and orderly manner - Await further instructions from their teacher
+- File out of classrooms in a quiet, orderly manner, as directed by teachers. - Assemble in the designated fire drill area for their classroom. - Permit the teacher to take roll in a quiet and orderly manner. - Await further instructions from their teacher.

-- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill.
-760-247-2668 - Ensure that the radio is on the proper channel with ICA staff.. - Lock the front door and hang the FIRE DRILL in process sign on the door.
+- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill (760-247-2668). - Ensure that the radio is on and on channel 1. - Lock the front door and hang the FIRE DRILL in process sign on the door. - Pull the fire alarm, close the fire alarm and relock. (the alarm is hard to lock) The person in charge of the alarm will stay in the office with the students that cannot be moved.
+This person needs to keep a radio on them. - The rest of the office staff will exit with students that are in the office to the designated area on Parmalee Field. - Radios will be used to communicate the location of any missing students.
+Listen for the names of the students that you have in the office to notify the teachers of the location of students.

-- Pull the fire alarm.
-An administrator/designee will go inside the office to turn off the alarm by pressing silence on the alarm and closing the fire alarm box with a key.
-This person needs to keep a radio on them. - The rest of the office staff will exit with students to the blacktop. - Radios will be used to communicate the location of any missing students.
-Listen for the names of the students that you have in the office to notify the teachers of the location of students. - Once the verbal "All Clear" signal is given, open the alarm on the wall to turn the key and deactivate the fire alarm. - Press silence - Press reset (alarm should turn off) - Signal "All Clear" - In the event of a real fire All Office Staff willEvacuate to the appropriate area (grass field) - To assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Incident Commander - To assist with students and staff as directed by the Principal or Incident Commander - Assist with health incidents as needed, acting as messengers
+- Once the verbal "All Clear" signal is given open the alarm on the back wall and follow these steps: - Look for the code on the screen for errors of the alarm (room number is given). - Reset the pull alarm in the room of the code if needed. - Press acknowledge - Press silence - Press reset (alarm should turn off) - Signal "All Clear" bell. - All students that had been in the health room and had not been released need to return to the health room until they have been cleared to return to class. - In a real fire All Office Staff will Evacuate to the appropriate area. - Assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Incident Commander. - Assist with students and staff as directed by the Principal or Incident Commander. - Assist with health incidents as needed, acting as messengers.